zoten/my-elixir-benches/README.md

 ### Notes

  * please close any RAM-eager process (my list is usually Chrome, Firefox, Teams, Spotify), since results collection or the test itself may be RAM-heavy

+## TODO

+ - [ ] Make this a mix prooject, so dep install can be done once and for all?